 Tucson Unified School District is committed to the academic achievement of every student enrolled at the District.
 The District provides equal access for all students to each of its educational opportunities, such as Advanced Learning Experiences, Dual Language Programs, and Exceptional/Special Education.

-TUSD has proposed the following curriculum for adoption.
-We invite teachers, parents, staff, administrators, and community members to review the curriculum materials and provide feedback.
+TUSD has proposed the following textbooks for adoption.
+We invite teachers, parents, staff, administrators, and community members to review the these textbooks and provide feedback.

 Please email Deanna McLemore Deanna.McLemore2@tusd1.org with comments or questions.